nest/nest-simulator/doc/guides/connection_management.rst

    :local:
    :depth: 2

+Connections between populations of neurons and between neurons and devices for stimulating and recording are created with the ``Connect()`` function.
+Although each connection is internally represented as an individual object, you can use a single call to ``Connect()`` to create many connections at the same time.

+Each call to the function will establish the connectivity between the pre- and the post-synaptic population with a certain pattern.
+The desired pattern is specified by setting the key *rule* in the *connectivity specification* dictionary ``conn_spec``, alongside with additional rule-specific parameters.
+All available patterns are described in the section :ref:`Connection Rules <conn_rules>`.

-In NEST, connections are created with the `Connect()` function.
-You can create connections with different types of connectivity patterns, which are defined inside the function under the ``conn_spec`` argument and the key 'rule'.
-The patterns available are described in the :ref:`Connection Rules <conn_rules>` section.
-In addition, the synapse model can be specified within the `Connect()` function, and all synaptic parameters can be randomly distributed.
-More information about synapse models and their parameters can be found in the :ref:`Synapse Specification <synapse_spec>` section.
+The synapse model as well as parameters for the individual connections are defined in the *synapse specification* dictionary ``syn_spec``.
+Parameters like the synaptic weight or delay can be either set values or drawn and combined flexibly from random distributions.
+All information about synapse models and their parameters can be found in the section :ref:`Synapse Specification <synapse_spec>`

 The ``Connect()`` function can be called in any of the following ways: